Leo-Xee/problem-solving/README.md

 # problem-solving

-This Repo is for Baekjoon Online Judge problem solving by C++, Javascript, Rust.
+This repository contains solutions to various algorithmic and data structure problems from Baekjoon Online Judge and LeetCode, implemented in C++ and JavaScript.